↑

 • Privacy Policy

-You are here: Home / Recipes / Side Dishes / Spring Vegetable Risotto
+You are here: Home / Recipes / Side Dishes / Spring Vegetable Risotto with Asparagus, Peas and Squash

-Published April 12, 2021.
-Last updated August 15, 2022 by Lauren Vavala
+Published April 14, 2025.
+Last updated May 9, 2025 by Lauren Vavala Harris

 Thanks for sharing!

-close up of spring vegetable risotto with text overlay
+Close up of spring vegetable risotto with text overlay.

 This post contains affiliate links.
 See our Disclosure Statement for more information.